drzelin/ghlu_challenge/log-management-api/README.md

 The Log Management API uses a mysql database to store the log timestamp and log data.

 There is one model in this project, the Logs model that contains a log date and a log message that gets stored in a mysql database.
-Both of the endpoings (SendLogs and RequestLogs) rely on date described by the Logs model.
+Both of the endpoints (SendLogs and RequestLogs) rely on date described by the Logs model.

 There are two controllers for managing the logs.
 The first, SendLogsController, handles iterating through the log messages from the body of the POST request, verifying that the first string on every line is a timestampe, and stores the data in the logs database.
 The second, RequestLogsController, either retrieves all of the logs if no range is provided, or retrieves all logs within a range if both the start and end timestamp are provided in the GET request.

-## API Specfications
+## API Specifications

 ### METHODS
 #### Viewing all the log messages